Ringwood is a town 10 miles northeast of Bournemouth.

 |29 Jul 1942||03 Dec 1944|

 Ringwood C Patrol

-Only the Patrol leader is known for this Patrol.
-There were other members, but the home addresses overlap with those of the Ringwood B patrol, making it difficult to know which men were in which unit.
-Unusually the patrol leader appears to have only joined the Home Guard in July 1942, so it may be that there was another patrol leader prior to this who was left.
-Since both Capt Champion and Lt Ayles came from Ringwood, it is possible that one of them originally commanded this unit.
+Only the Patrol Leader is known for this Patrol.
+There were other members, but the home addresses overlap with those of the Ringwood B Patrol, making it difficult to know which men were in which Unit.
+Unusually the Patrol Leader appears to have only joined the Home Guard in July 1942, so it may be that there was another Patrol Leader prior to this who was left.
+Since both Captain Champion and Lieutenant Ayles came from Ringwood, it is possible that one of them originally commanded this unit.

 TNA ref WO199/3391